Azure/CARML-Learn/docs/wiki/Lab 6 - Publishing.md

     <img src="./media/Lab6/acrPublish.png" alt="Check the workflow run of the routeTables once the PR is merged">

-# Step 2 - Prepare to publish a release

 - Back in VSCode, change to main and sync main branch with the newest changes.